icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

 Setting up with COM-EtherCAT module without Core to xTAG-2 Adapter
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This setup is useful if software debugging or xSCOPE functionality is not required and you have previously flashed the SOMANET node with a firmware that includes update functionality via EtherCAT.
+This setup is useful if software debugging or xSCOPE functionality is not required and you have previously flashed the *SOMANET* node with a firmware that includes update functionality via EtherCAT.

 You will require the following items:

    #.
-One SOMANET IFM Drive DC 100 board.
+1 x *SOMANET IFM Drive DC 100* board.
    #.
-One SOMANET Core C22 module.
+1 x *SOMANET Core C2* module.
    #.
-One XMOS XTAG2 Adapter
+1 x *SOMANET COM EtherCAT*
    #.
-Two 25mm M2 screws
+2 x 25mm M2 screws
    #.
-Four 4mm metal spacers
+4 x 4mm metal spacers
    #.
-Two M2 nuts.
+2 x M2 nuts.

 The image below illustrates the required set for this hardware setup.